-Sneaky Pete’s is one-part restaurant/sports bar with pool tables, big screen TVs and a nice bar in the middle and one-part dance club with a second room holding the stage, dance floor and second bar.
+Sneaky Pete’s is a one-part restaurant/sports bar with pool tables, big screen TVs, a nice bar in the middle, and a one-part dance club with a second room holding the stage, dance floor, and a second bar.
 Pete’s barely existed when I lived in this town.
 The much larger Chasers was the place to go to see live music.
-However, the vibe was the same — too small a stage, too small a dance floor, lots of girls bumping and grinding, lots of guys on the periphery watching like hyenas and lots of drinking.
+However, the vibe was the same — too small a stage, too small a dance floor, lots of girls bumping and grinding, lots of guys on the periphery watching like hyenas, and lots of drinking.

-Inside the dance club section of Sneaky Pete’s the early arrivals wait patiently and drink.
+Inside the dance club section of Sneaky Pete’s, the early arrivals wait patiently and drink.
 All the few tables are taken, but I wasn’t about to hang thirty feet back and sit on my ass while the band played.
-I smile at the black curtain in front of the stage (Wanna look like a big time act?
-Buy a black curtain), ordered up my first Red Bull (I had an hour drive afterwards so I did the responsible thing and drank Red Bull all night.
+I smile at the black curtain in front of the stage (Wanna look like a big-time act?
+Buy a black curtain) and ordered up my first Red Bull (I had an hour drive afterward, so I did the responsible thing and drank Red Bull all night.
 At least it made the early morning drive a bit easier…) and wondered if I was in for a long night of butchered songs and vain attempts of recapturing former glory.

-I run into Russ’s wife, Sharon, who was surprised to see me of course.
+I run into Russ’s wife, Sharon, who was surprised to see me, of course.
 I had not let my friend know I was coming, wanting to surprise him when he hit the stage.
 Sharon looked great and was genuinely happy to see me.
-We chat a bit and more friends of Sharon’s make their way towards her.
-I tell her I’ll see her throughout the night and patiently wait for 10pm to roll around.
+We chat a bit, and more friends of Sharon’s make their way toward her.
+I tell her I’ll see her throughout the night and patiently wait for 10 pm to roll around.

-Behind the curtain the band goes into “Same Old Situation” by Motley Crue.
-The curtain falls and the band takes off.
+Behind the curtain, the band goes into “Same Old Situation” by Motley Crue.
+The curtain falls, and the band takes off.
 Behind the drums is a large, lighted sign displaying the band logo that I learn later cost $700.
 It’s pretty impressive.
-I get one good look at the band on stage and then a deluge of girls pile onto the dance floor to dance, but mostly to primp and preen for the band members.
-The Talking Heads line, “Same as it ever was…” comes to mind.
+I get one good look at the band on stage, and then a deluge of girls pile onto the dance floor to dance, but mostly to prim and preen for the band members.
+The Talking Heads line, “Same as it ever was…,” comes to mind.

-The band is sloppy at times, but the musicianship is so high, nobody notices or really cares.
-This is their fifth gig and while they may not be totally in sync on stage, they more than make up for it in style and energy.
+The band is sloppy at times, but the musicianship is so high that nobody notices or really cares.
+This is their fifth gig, and while they may not be totally in sync on stage, they more than make up for it in style and energy.
 Russ sees me and has a huge smile on his face.
 He comes near to shake my hand.

 This band isn’t about T-shirts and jeans, but they aren’t about spandex and teased hair either.
-They are putting on a show and throwing the party.
-The crowd is going quite nuts and the drink is overflowing.
+They are putting on a show and throwing a party.
+The crowd is going quite nuts, and the drink is overflowing.
 If I was a bar owner, I’d have them playing as much as humanly possible.